-Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.2.x
+Administrator Help | TRITON AP-WEB and Web Filter & Security | Version 8.3.x service requires domain admin permissions.
+In some environments (typically very large enterprise networks), DC Agent requires enterprise admin permissions.

 DC Agent may have been installed as a service using the Guest account, equivalent to an anonymous user to the domain controller.